ramonpoca/distox2_cube/README.md

 To model your own calibration shape solid you can use Wolfram Mathematica notebook DistoX_Cube_shape_variants.nb, which provides sample usage of polyhedron data and the way how to convert it into OpenSCAD format.
 You need Wolfram Mathematica to open such file.

+After printing cube and handle hole and shaft surfaces need to be finished to desired level of friction.
+Usualy enought to freely rotate, but not falling down being inserted into hole.

 ## Pictures, Videos ##

 * Cube